SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/set-up-webhook-connections.md

 ---
 id: set-up-webhook-connections
+title: Set Up Webhook Connections
+sidebar_label: Setup
 ---

-# Set Up Webhook Connections

 A Webhook is an HTTP callback: an HTTP POST that occurs when something happens.
 Webhook connections allow you to send Sumo Logic alerts to third-party applications that accept incoming webhooks.

 For example, once you set up a webhook connection in Sumo Logic and create a scheduled search, you can send an alert from that scheduled search as a post to a Slack channel, or integrate with third-party systems.
 In addition to an alert, you can include a link directly to a search and even a few search results (depending on the third party tool you're connecting to).
 There is no limit to the number of webhooks you